maxwellclarke-wf/nCodr/README.md

 * Import exported container json

 #### Last you were doing...
-* Scripts lying about are in the process of being converted to Makefile.
+* You fixed the make file so it doesn't suck as much
+* Separation of concerns between dart watcher and ffmpeg
 * Create actual tests instead of a test method to run

-#### Improvements for the future
+#### Improvements/other recipes for the future
 * Dart:
+  * Drop-in Dart microservice for RAD with Redstone
   * Generalize Dart container rules
-  * Pass files instead of commands
   * Change communication from encode.sh to http request
 * Make process:
-  * include pushing to repos
+  * include pushing to repos for dropbox
   * Generate .json config and uploading it to Synology somehow
+  * Adding events to DSM notification center